Stair step cracks on walls are a common sign of foundation problems caused by settlement and soil issues.

 Call us today at 1-844-311-4408 or click below to learn more about our foundation repair services.
-We offer free estimates on all our work in Monroe, Shreveport, Bossier City and throughout the surrounding areas.
+We offer free estimates on all our work in Monroe, Shreveport, Ruston and throughout the surrounding areas.

 Understanding foundation soils is the key to understanding foundation repair problems.
 The type of soil your home sits on plays a huge role in the risk of foundation damage you have.
 Sand and sandy loam soils allow water to pass through, making them more stable and less likely to expand and cause foundation problems.
 On the other hand, clay soils absorb water, expand, and put pressure on the foundation.
 This pressure can lead to floor cracks, wall cracks, and other foundation problems.